thediceinitiative/thediceinitiative.github.io/index.md

 DICE members form marketing, software development, and business management teams.
 Each team partners with an organization they have the skillset to help and are interested in.
 Teams complete projects during the school year and present their work at a celebratory springtime gala.

-DICE is an entirely student-led organization.
-Members sharpen their own skills through real-world experience while selflessly serving small businesses and nonprofit organizations.
-This personal, Houstonian connection drives the quality of the work we complete today.

 Students love DICE because they get to see the impact of their hard work in real time.
 Many teammates become lifelong coworkers and friends and some teams are still in touch with their partner organization to this day!

+## Behind the Scenes

+DICE is an entirely student-led organization.
+Our VP of Marketing leads promotion and member recruitment throughout the year, our VPs of Outreach spend their summers meeting with prospective sponsors, speakers, and partner organizations, and all of our VPs maintain supportive administrative positions.
+Our Category Leads work closely with DICE teams during the school year, meeting with each of their teams weekly and providing invaluable advice, instruction, and insight.
+The President oversees all projects and handles all administrative work.